psychemedia/storytelling-notes/wife-selling.md

 ever had a legal right to beat their wives.
 Many thousands of hapless women have realised the stern fact in their own persons,

 let the rights of men and the rights of women be what they may.
-The Russians in past ages were very much distinguished as wife-beaters, and Purchas went so far as to say that, " If in Muscovy the women are not beaten once a week, they will not be good, therefore they look for
+The Russians in past ages were very much distinguished as wife-beaters, and Purchas went so far as to say that, "If in Muscovy the women are not beaten once a week, they will not be good, therefore they look for

 it weekly; and the women say, if their husbands did not beat them, they should not love them."
-Did Purchas ever hear Russian women say this ? in his volume on the State of Russia (1716), said, " It is a common thing in Russia to beat their wives in a most barbarous manner, very often so inhumanely that they die with the blows: and yet they do not suffer for the murder, being a thing interpreted by the law to be done by way of correction."
+Did Purchas ever hear Russian women say this? in his volume on the State of Russia (1716), said, "It is a common thing in Russia to beat their wives in a most barbarous manner, very often so inhumanely that they die with the blows: and yet they do not suffer for the murder, being a thing interpreted by the law to be done by way of correction."
 Alas! correction had an elastic meaning to those much-bruised women ! fathers sometimes insisted on clauses being put into the marriage settlements of their daughters, prohibiting the marital use of the knout, whip, or stick.

 wife-beating in Russia—Marie and Alfred forbid!
 And yet, what are we to say to